SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Other language features/vhdl_generation.rst

    }

 .. important::
-   SpinalVhdl and SpinalVerilog could need to create multiple instance of your component class.
-It's why its first argument is not a Component reference but a function that return a new component.
+   SpinalVhdl and SpinalVerilog may need to create multiple instance of your component class, therefore the first argument is not a Component reference but a function that return a new component.

 .. important::
-   SpinalVerilog implementation has start the 5 June 2016.
-This backend pass successfully the same regression tests than the VHDL one (RISCV CPU, Multicore and pipelined mandelbrot,UART RX/TX, Single clock fifo, Dual clock fifo, Gray counter, ..).
-But still, if you have any issue with this young backend, please, make a git issue.
+   SpinalVerilog implementation began the 5th of June 2016.
+This backend successfully passes the same regression tests as the VHDL one (RISCV CPU, Multicore and pipelined mandelbrot,UART RX/TX, Single clock fifo, Dual clock fifo, Gray counter, ..).
+However, if you have any issues with this new backend, please make a git issue describing the problem.

 Parametrization from Scala
 ^^^^^^^^^^^^^^^^^^^^^^^^^^